heroku/heroku-kong/README.md

 ##### Testing

-Any test-specific Lua rocks should be specified in `.luarocks_test` file, so that they are not installed when the app is deployed.
+Any test-specific Lua rocks should be specified in `Rockfile_test` file, so that they are not installed when the app is deployed.

 Add tests in `spec/`: